 - All cited sources should substantially consist of articles published in current content-covered or peer-reviewed journals.
 Use the newest edition of the American Psychological Association (APA) for citation and referencing format and style.
 Do not use footnotes; rather, use endnotes if required by the discipline.

 - Manuscript should be as concise as the subject and research method permit, generally, 4,000 to 6,000 words, single-spaced.

 - Numbers.
 Spell out numbers from one to ten, except when used in tables and lists, and when used with mathematical, statistical, scientific, or technical units and quantities, such as distances, weights, and measures.

 - Percentage and Decimal Fractions.
 In nontechnical copy, use the word percent in the text.

 - Keywords.
-The abstract must be followed by at least four keywords to assist in indexing the paper and identifying qualified reviewers.
-Keywords must contain four parts: discipline of the study, concepts investigated, method/process, and geographic location of study, country, continent.
+The abstract must be followed by at least five keywords to assist in indexing the paper and identifying qualified reviewers.
+Keywords must contain four parts: the discipline of the study, concepts investigated, method/process, and geographic location of study, country, continent.

-An abstract of about 100-150 words must contain five parts written in one paragraph: Introduction to the topic, chief purpose/ objective, method, results, and conclusion.
+An abstract of about 100-150 words should be presented on a separate page immediately preceding the text.
+The Abstract must contain five parts written in one paragraph: Introduction to the topic, chief purpose/ objective, method, results, and conclusion.